drandykass/fatiando/doc/develop.rst

 .. note::

-    If you are new to automated tests, see various on using Nose and unittesting (Software Carpentry has unfortunately removed their lessons on testing).
-One example can be found at
+    If you are new to automated tests, see various guides on using Nose and unittesting (Software Carpentry has unfortunately removed their lessons on testing).
+Here is `one example
     <http://pythontesting.net/framework/nose/nose-introduction.html>`__.

 Unit tests are implemented in the ``test/test_*.py`` files of the repository.